ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Glossary.md

 **Dataset** - An implementation of a Container

+**Delegate** - A User that has been granted permission to perform actions on behalf of another User

 **Embedded Content** - Stores Files, derivatives, and Technical Metadata; It has Access Controls

 **Group** - A set of Accounts